2021 UEFA European Under-21 Championship qualification

-The 2021 UEFA European Under-21 Championship qualifying competition was a men's under-21 footballtournament that determined the 14 teams that would be joining the automatically qualified co-hosts Hungary and Slovenia in the 2021 UEFA European Under-21 Championship tournament final.
+The 2021 UEFA European Under-21 Championship qualifying competition was a men's under-21 football tournament that determined the 14 teams that would be joining the automatically qualified co-hosts Hungary and Slovenia in the 2021 UEFA European Under-21 Championship tournament final.

 Apart from Hungary and Slovenia, all the remaining 53 UEFA member national teams entered the qualifying tournament.
 Players born on or after 1 January 1998 are eligible to participate.

 Format

 The qualifying competition would originally consist of the following two rounds: